-The Department for Education (DfE) is conducting an early rollout of the Early Career Framework development programme from September 2020 in particular regions, including Northumberland.
+The early rollout of the Early Career Framework development programme has begun in particular regions, including Northumberland.
 Participation is voluntary, however we strongly advise all schools to participate.
 Schools who opt in will access a 2 year professional development support package for their NQTs which includes:

 - funded 5% time off timetable in the second year of teaching, in addition to the existing 10% in the first year